iryoku/smaa/README.md

 SMAA: Subpixel Morphological Antialiasing
 =========================================

-SMAA is a very efficient GPU-based MLAA implementation, capable of handling subpixel features seamlessly, and featuring an advanced pattern detection & handling mechanism.
+SMAA is a very efficient GPU-based MLAA implementation (DX9, DX10, DX11 and OpenGL), capable of handling subpixel features seamlessly, and featuring an improved and advanced pattern detection & handling mechanism.

+The technique focuses on handling each pattern in a very specific way (via look-up-tables), in order to minimize false positives in the pattern detection.
+Ultimately, this prevents antialiasing features that are not produced by jaggies, like texture details.
+Furthermore, this conservative morphological approach allows to accurately combine it with multi/supersampling techniques.

 Checkout the [paper](http://www.iryoku.com/smaa/) for more info!